Fgitee/sir-sean-connery/README.md

 9.  **`LICENSE`**: This Gatsby starter is licensed under the 0BSD license.
 This means that you can see this file as a placeholder and replace it with your own license.

 10. **`package-lock.json`** (See `package.json` below, first).
-This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project. **(You won’t change this file directly).**
+This is an automatically generated file based on the exact versions of your npm dependencies that were installed for this project. **(You won’t change this file directly).**

 11. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
-This manifest is how npm knows which packages to install for your project.
+This manifest is how npm knows which packages to install for this project.

-12. **`README.md`**: A text file containing useful reference information about your project.
+12. **`README.md`**: A text file containing useful reference information about this project.

 ## Technology stack